How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Context: "At Academy X, with 100 students..."

-Action: "...I designed and implemented a training program..."
+Action: "...I designed and implemented a high-performance program..."

-Result: "...achieving that 30% of players moved up a category within 6 months."
+Result: "...resulting in 30% of players moving up a category in 6 months."

 Portfolio, Videos, and Demonstrable Results

-Attach a link to a digital portfolio with:
+Attach a link to a digital portfolio containing:

-A 2-3 minute video showing your technique and correction methods.
+A 2-3 minute video showcasing your technique and how you correct players.

 Photos of clinics or tournaments you have organized.

-Common Mistakes That Can Cost the Candidate Points
+Common Mistakes That Can Cost a Candidate Points

-Not Adjusting Your Profile to the Country or Club
+Not Tailoring Your Profile to the Country or Club

 Sending the same CV to a luxury club in Dubai and a family academy in Sweden is a mistake.
-Research and adapt your application, highlighting what they value most.
+Do your research and adapt your application, highlighting what they value most.

 Lack of Digital Professionalism

-Your digital footprint is evaluated.
-An incomplete LinkedIn profile, inappropriate personal social media, or an informal profile picture can disqualify you.
+Your digital footprint is part of your evaluation.
+An incomplete LinkedIn profile, inappropriate personal social media, or an unprofessional profile picture can disqualify you.

-Being rigid about schedules or conditions in the first interview is a red flag.
+Being rigid with schedules or conditions in the first interview is a red flag.
 Show willingness and understand that each club has its own dynamics.

-You might also like: Key Padel Coach Skills in the Current Job Market
+You might also be interested in: Padel Coach Skills That Are Key in Today's Job Market

 How Agencies Evaluate the Best Candidates